-A22.
-GE NERAL PRACTITIONER AFTER-HOURS ATTEND ATTENDANCES TO WHICH NO OTHER ITEM APPLIES LEVEL A Professional attendance by a general practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management.
-Due free in a letter done at a consulting a consulting a consulting a consideration and in the continuous and in the consulting a consu Professional attendance at consulting rooms (other than a service to which another item applies) by a general practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management-each attendance (See para AN.0.19, AN.0.9 of explanatory notes to this Category) Fee: \$29.90 Benefit: 100% = \$29.90 5000 Extended Medicare Safety Net Cap: \$89.70 Professional attendance by a general practitioner (other than attendance at consulting rooms, a hospital or a residential aged care facility or a service to which another item in the table applies) that requires a short patient history and, if necessary, limited examination and management-an attendance on one or more patients on one occasion-each patient 5003 (See para AN.0.19, AN.0.11, AN.0.9 of explanatory notes to this Category) Derived Fee: The fee for item 5000, plus \$26.75 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 5000 plus \$2.10 per patient.
-Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount 3003 Professional attendance (other than a service to which another item applies) at a residential aged care facility (other than a professional attendance at a self-contained unit) or professional attendance at consulting rooms situated within such a complex, if the patient is accommodated in a residential aged care facility (other than accommodation in a self-contained unit) by a general practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management-an attendance on one or more patients at one residential aged care facility on one occasion-each patient (See para AN.0.19, AN.0.15, AN.0.9 of explanatory notes to this Category) Derived Fee: The fee for item 5000, plus \$48.15 divided by the number of patients seen, up to a maximum of six patients.
-For seven or more patients - the fee for item 5000 plus \$3.40 per patient.
-5010 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the 5010 lesser amount LEVEL B Professional attendance by a general practitioner (not being a service to which any other item in this table applies) lasting less than 20 minutes, including any of the following that are clinically relevant: a) taking a patient history; b) performing a clinical examination; c) arranging any necessary investigation; d) implementing a management plan; e) providing appropriate preventive health care; in relation to 1 or more health-related issues, with appropriate documentation.
-Professional attendance by a general practitioner at consulting rooms (other than a service to which another item in the table applies), lasting less than 20 minutes and including any of the following that are clinically relevant: (a) taking a patient history; 5020 (b) performing a clinical examination;
+TTENDANCES TO WHICH NO OTHER ITEM APPLIE LEVEL A Professional attendance by a general practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management.
+Professional attendance at consulting rooms (other than a service to which another item applies) by a general practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management-each attendance Fee (See para AN.0.19, AN.0.9 of explanatory notes to this Category) Fee: \$30.65 Benefit: 100% = \$30.65 Extended Medicare Sefety Net Corp. \$01.05 5000 Extended Medicare Safety Net Cap: \$91.95 Professional attendance by a general practitioner (other than attendance at consulting rooms, a hospital or a residential aged care facility or a service to which another item in the table applies) that requires a short patient history and, if necessary, limited examination and management-an attendance on one or more patients on one occasion-each patient (See para AN.0.19, AN.0.11, AN.0.9 of explanatory notes to this Category) Derived Fee: The fee for item 5000, plus \$27.45 divided by the number of patients seen, up to a maximum of six patients.
+For seven or more patients - the fee for item 5000 plus \$2.15 per patient.
+Fee 5003 Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount 3003 Professional attendance (other than a service to which another item applies) at a residential aged care facility (other than a professional attendance at a self-contained unit) or professional attendance at consulting rooms situated within such a complex, if the patient is accommodated in a residential aged care facility (other than accommodation in a self-contained unit) by a general practitioner for an obvious problem characterised by the straightforward nature of the task that requires a short patient history and, if required, limited examination and management-an attendance on one or more patients at one residential aged care facility on one occasion-each patient (See para AN.0.19, AN.0.15, AN.0.9 of explanatory notes to this Category) Derived Fee: The fee for item 5000, plus \$49.40 divided by the number of patients seen, up to a maximum of Fee 5010 six patients.
+For seven or more patients - the fee for item 5000 plus \$3.50 per patient.
+Extended Medicare Safety Net Cap: 300% of the Derived fee for this item, or \$500.00, whichever is the lesser amount LEVEL B Professional attendance by a general practitioner (not being a service to which any other item in this table applies) lasting less than 20 minutes, including any of the following that are clinically relevant: a) taking a patient history; b) performing a clinical examination; c) arranging any necessary investigation; d) implementing a management plan; e) providing appropriate preventive health care; in relation to 1 or more health-related issues, with appropriate documentation.
+Professional attendance by a general practitioner at consulting rooms (other than a service to which another item in the table applies), lasting less than 20 minutes and including any of the following that are clinically relevant: Fee 5020 (a) taking a patient history;